spapapan/Social/README.md

-# social
+# Social
-Get total number of shares, given an URLfrom facebook.
+Get total number of shares, given an URL from facebook.
 (Java)

 Class in Java to get the number of shares.
 The method getShares(String url) returns an int which is the total number of shares the given URL has on facebook.